≡ menu

 *

-This is the code for the camera/motor unit -- the code for the microphone/speaker is listed there, as it overlaps with another plugin (cnnmmd_xoxxox_tlkmcu).
+This is the code for the camera/motor unit - the code for the microphone/speaker is shared with another plugin (cnnmmd_xoxxox_tlkmcu), so it's listed there.

-Follow these steps to use the code found in the plugin, compile it, and transfer it to your device (these steps are CLI based, so adapt them accordingly if you are using a GUI):
+Follow these steps to use the code found in the plugin, compile it, and push it to your device (these steps are CLI-based, so adapt them accordingly if you're using a GUI):

 Configuration: Client side (tlkfig)

-$ dirmcu='...' # Top folder of the microcontroller development environment (PlatformIO)
+$ dirmcu='...' # Top folder of microcontroller development environment (PlatformIO)

 $ dirprj_fig='prj002' # Microcontroller project folder: for camera/motor unit